pauloAdriani01/pauloAdriani01/README.md

 #

 I'm a Brazilian programming and technology student who loves coding and all things tech!
-I started programming in 2024 with some Python classes at my school, and I haven’t stopped since.
+I <strong>started programming in 2024</strong> with some Python classes at my school, and I haven’t stopped since.
 <br>
-I’m currently in an advanced course studying Systems Analysis and Development at the Instituto Federal de São Paulo.
+I’m currently in an <strong>advanced course studying Systems Analysis and Development</strong> at the Instituto Federal de São Paulo.
 <br>
-Also, now my main focus is studying Java and its applications.
+Also, now my main focus is studying <strong>Java and its applications</strong>.
 Working on learning the syntax and also the key tools realeated to the language.

 #